McClelland Trail and Neighborhood Street Livability Improvements

 There are several ways to accomplish these goals (see toolbox link at bottom of page).
 Cheaper but less effective options include signs and education.
 More effective options that fit within the project budget include physical changes to the design of the street, such as curb extensions, small medians, speed humps, and raised crosswalks.
 (For your reference, there are similar designs on Hollywood Avenue, between 900 and 1100 East.)

-2019 data, verified by previous years’ data from the past decade, reveal that speeding is an issue on all six streets, and especially on the wider streets.
+The 2019 data, verified by previous years’ data from the past decade, reveal that speeding is an issue on all six streets, and especially on the wider streets.
 Street width, length, and steepness contribute to motor vehicle speeds higher than the 25 mph speed limit.
 Regular speeds range from 26-27 mph on Roosevelt Avenue to 32-33 mph on Harrison, Browning, and Kensingston Avenues.
 The wider the street, typically the higher the speeds.

-Project Data & Downloads
+Project Data (Speeds, Volumes, Widths, & Slopes)

 Letters of Support